HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 Don't worry about saving a list you've made using custom rules.
 You can select the custom rules again later on and the data always stays fresh from Synergy.

+<a id="quick-pick"></a>

 ### Quick Pick - Send to specific students

 You can also do a quick pick right from your message if you're looking to quickly send to a group of students.
-All you need to know are their names, student IDs, or emails associated with their accounts.
-SchoolMessenger will do all the searching for you.
+Type in a student's name or parent email address and SchoolMessenger will do all the searching for you.

 Select quick pick under your "add message recipients" dropdown.

 ![message quick pick](/school-messenger-help/images/quick-pick-message.png)

-Search and then select the students you want to add.
+Search for students by name, and then select the students you want to add.

 ![in-message quick pick](/school-messenger-help/images/in-message-quick-pick.png)